Robb Myers kept retirement secret in scheme to put Tomaszewski in state Senate

 “Robb Myers thank you for your steadfast dedication to Senate District Q, you will be missed.
 I look forward to earning the trust from all Alaskans in District Q, and will work hard to represent their needs and values.
 Best wishes on your next journey in life, God Bless you and your family,” said Frank.

-Who needs an election?
-“I look forward to what he does in the Senate,” Myers said of Frank.
+Myers and Tomaszewski act like the election results are already known.
+“I look forward to what he does in the Senate,” Myers said of Tomaszewski.

 Perhaps Myers and Frank will claim that because former Sen. Tom Begich waited until the last moment to say he was not running for state Senate four years ago, that their legislative replacement scheme is appropriate.